Leading Edge Designs (1984) Inc.

 He discovered his passion for fluid dynamics while simultaneously studying Pure and Applied Science and taking flying lessons.
 Pulling these skills and interests together, in 1991 he invented the Pot Scoop, the first fluid dynamic cooking utensil.

 A photographer and graphic designer from childhood, Sharron’s first career as a manager in theatre and film became the training ground for running Leading Edge Designs.
-Whether co-designing Littledeer kitchen tools, teaching communications courses, or communicating with clients and media, the theme of sustainability (doing plenty with little) runs parallel through her business and teaching.
+Whether co-designing Littledeer kitchen tools or teaching communications and public relations courses, the theme of sustainability (doing plenty with little) runs parallel through her business and teaching.

 An advocate of fresh ingredients, Sharron gardens, gathers, preserves, and bakes for pleasure.